 Covert is a sturdy, densely woven twill traditionally used to make country topcoats.
 The rustic cloth takes its name from its intended usage — clothes worn in covert (pronounced “cover”), which is where a hunter can pursue game.
 Traditionally, finer fabrics risked getting snagged and ribboned by brambles and stray branches, which is why sportsmen favored covert cloth for their outermost layer.
 Today, it can be worn in the countryside or downtown.
 It often has a slightly mottled, flecked appearance that gives the coloring some visual depth.

 “Since I’m habitually lazy and hate having to worry about wrinkles and knife-edge pleats, I like the more easygoing, softer, casual look of country clothes in my tailoring,” Bruce told me.
 “My favorite fabrics are covert cloth, cavalry twill, whipcord, and, of course, tweed.
 Covert cloth has been used for country suits since it was introduced for hunting coats in the 19th century.
-I wouldn’t be surprised if several of the brownish, greenish, sludge-colored suits in Downtown Abbey were made from the material.
+I wouldn’t be surprised if several of the brownish, greenish, sludge-colored suits in Downton Abbey were made from the material.
 For someone like me, who usually ends up with a spot of mustard or salad dressing on my clothing, such camouflage is ideal.
 A little water on my napkin, and it blends right in.
 I don’t know what I’d do with a blue suit.”

 To be honest, I had never seen a covert cloth suit in modern usage before this photo.
 I had only seen the loosely fitting, fly-front overcoats worn over country clothes.
 But ever since Bruce emailed me this photo, I’ve been obsessed with getting a covert cloth suit for myself.
 I ended up buying a navy, double-breasted, covert cloth suit from The Armoury (it’s a ready-to-wear piece inspired by a covert cloth suit Alan See received from Liverano).
-I love the suit, but it’s still not this perfect shade of mossy grey-green.
+I love the suit, but it’s still not this perfect shade of mossy gray-green.
 When I mentioned this to Mark Cho earlier this year, he suggested that I use Vitale Barberis Canonico’s overcoating.
 “The fabric is pretty compact, so I don’t think the weight will be an issue,” he assured me.
 “The English coverts are a bit less shiny but a bit fluffier, too, so they might not work as well as a suit.”

 Gray Donegal Suit

-A couple of years ago, I was being fitted for a taupe cotton suit at Peter Zottolo’s home in San Francisco.
+A couple of years ago, I was fitted for a taupe cotton suit at Peter Zottolo’s home in San Francisco.
 He was hosting a trunk show with the Sicilian tailoring company I Sarti Italiani.
 The company is impressive.
-For being bespoke, their prices are very affordable (roughly half of what most British tailors charge).
+For bespoke, their prices are very affordable (roughly half of what most British tailors charge).
 And while the company generally favors a clean-fitting, slim silhouette, Peter has worked with them over the years to create a slightly looser fitting coat with a fuller chest and extended shoulder line (all things I prefer).

-While getting fitted that day, I noticed that Peter was wearing a grey Donegal suit.
+While getting fitted that day, I noticed that Peter was wearing a gray Donegal suit.
 I had previously dismissed Donegal suits as being too rustic — something you’d wear while shooting grouse or cosplaying as a country gentleman.
 But Peter’s suit looked totally natural on that cold day in San Francisco.
 When we headed out that night to grab pizza, he wore the suit with a black Western shirt from Bryceland’s and some black loafers.
 “The suit is made from a vintage fabric I found in Palermo,” he tells me.
 “I have no idea of its provenance, but it’s uniquely spongy.
 For that reason, I decided to get the trousers made in a fuller cut, so the crease and shape would hold up well.
 Even though the suit jacket has flapped pockets, the soft construction makes it a solid choice to wear as a sport coat.
 I sometimes wear it with jeans and a chambray shirt.”

-Most men will consider a grey tweed sport coat at some point.
-It’s not necessarily my first choice for a tweed jacket — brown is much more versatile since most men rely on grey pants — but grey is an excellent third or fourth addition.
-Since I’ve been thinking about getting a grey Donegal jacket, I’m also considering getting grey Donegal pants to match.
+Most men will consider a gray tweed sport coat at some point.
+It’s not necessarily my first choice for a tweed jacket — brown is much more versatile since most men rely on gray pants — but gray is an excellent third or fourth addition.
+Since I’ve been thinking about getting a gray Donegal jacket, I’m also considering getting gray Donegal pants to match.
 When worn together, this can be a casual fall suit you can pair with a white shirt and a black knitted tie, or something more casual, such as an open-collared, light blue OCBD or denim shirt.
 The jacket on its own can be worn with blue jeans, tan chinos, or tan tailored trousers in rustic materials such as cavalry twill or whipcord.
 The challenge is finding something dense enough to be used for trousers (as Peter notes, trousers in spongey fabrics can bag too quickly unless you get them made in a fuller cut).
 In this regard, machine-made tweeds will be better than hand-loomed ones.

 WHAT FRIENDS ARE GETTING